The following has been transcribed from Transactions of the Alabama Historical Society: New series Volume 4 By Alabama Historical Society 1904

 They Came From Virginia And North Carolina

 In crossing the Alleghany Mountains into the great Mississippi Valley immigration formed for itself two centers, one in Kentucky, the other in Tennessee—both at that day open territory.
 These centers came later to be known as the Cumberland and the Green river settlements.
-Speaking in more modern terms the former was South Kentucky and north Middle Tennessee; the latter is now North Kentucky.4th-para-credit-The-Great-Migration-book-1024x632
+Speaking in more modern terms the former was South Kentucky and north Middle Tennessee; the latter is now North Kentucky.

 The people who settled in this new country were typical Americans, moving down from Virginia and North Carolina.
 They were largely Presbyterian in faith.
 Consequently, we find the Presbyterian Church one of the first, if not the first, operating in that field.
 Local churches, presbyteries and finally the Kentucky Synod were organized.
 Much of the Cumberland country after a while became the home geographically of the Transylvania Presbytery of this great church.
-“At the sessions of the Kentucky Synod, October 1802, the Transylvania Presbytery was divided, and the Cumberland Presbytery formed, including the Green River and Cumberland countries.
+“At the sessions of the Kentucky Synod, October 1802, the Transylvania Presbytery was divided, and the Cumberland Presbytery formed, including the Green River and Cumberland countries.“

 Revival Of Religion Swept The Continent In 1800